alexandremathiasdonnat/Quantitative-Research-Projects/0-Stochastic Calculus/05-PDEs_For_Option_Pricing/P1-Adaptative_PDE_solvers/README.md

-# Adaptive PDE solvers for European & American options in Black–Scholes (log-space)
+# Adaptive PDE solvers for European & American options (free-boundary) under Black–Scholes (log-space)

 This project provides a compact and fully reusable **PDE engine** as a quantitative library for pricing **European and American Vanilla options** under the **Black–Scholes model**, implemented